Born March 27,1935 in Toishan, Guangdong Province, China. Passed away January 26, 2020, in Seattle.

 Remembrances may be made to Kin On or Seattle Lee Family Association.

-To plant a tree in memory of William Nygon Lee, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William Nygon Lee, please visit our floral store.